From Trauma to Triumph: Understanding the Root Causes of Abuse and the Path to Restoration

 3. Identifying the Real Causes: Power, Media, and Systems

-If we misdiagnose the cause of abuse, we enable more of it.
-To stop abuse, we must look at the psychological and systemic drivers.
+To stop abuse, we need to look at some of the psychological and systemic drivers.
 These are some of the biggest ones:

 The Corruption of Power

-Psychologist Dacher Keltner explains that power literally changes the brain.
-Powerful men often overestimate the sexual interest of others and lose the ability to empathize and think they can get away with abuse because of the power they have.
+Psychologist Dacher Keltner explains that power literally changes the brain, causes people to lose the ability to empathize and can lead them to think they can get away with abuse because of the power they have.
+In an essay titled “Sex, Power and the Systems That Enable Men Like Harvey Weinstein,” psychologist Dacher Keltner explains:

 The Psychology of Greed: How Wealth Distorts Empathy and Fuels Abuse